vivekthangam/CheatSheet_Tutorial/system_design.md

 Read-Through Cache: Use a Redis cluster.
 Since most people click the same "trending" links, a 20% cache hit rate can reduce DB load by 80%.

-💡 Interview Tip: The "Bonus" Answer
+ðŸ’¡ Interview Tip: The "Bonus" Answer
 If the interviewer asks: "What if two people shorten the same URL?"

 Option A: Give them the same short code (Save space, requires a reverse-index).